Ovarian Cancer: Causes, Symptoms, Types and Treatments

 What Are Ovarian Cancer Risk Factors?

-Risk factors are factors that, when applied to an individual, indicate or lead to a higher development rate of ovarian cancer compared to the standard person.
+Risk factors are factors that, when applied to an individual, indicate or lead to a higher development rate compared to the standard person.
 For all forms of cancer, there are several risk factors that can be identified by a self-examination or medical observation.

 There are two main groups of risk factors, those that an individual has control over and those that an individual has no control over.
 Different risk factors can indicate different levels of heightened risk.

-It is important to note that all risk factors carry a correlative relationship with ovarian cancer, none carry a direct causative relationship.
+It is important to note that all risk factors carry a correlative relationship, none carry a direct causative relationship.
 This relationship means that even if someone is subjected to multiple risk factors they may never develop ovarian cancer, although their risk will be far higher than most.

-Some of the most influential ovarian cancer risk factors can be found bellow:
+Some of the most influential risk factors can be found bellow:

 Does Age Play A Role In Ovarian Cancer?

-Age plays a major role in the development of ovarian cancer, although the exact reason is not yet known.
+Age plays a major role in the development, although the exact reason is not yet known.
 While the cancer can develop in women of any age, it is most commonly reported in those between the ages of 50 and 60.

 Do Genetics Play A Role In Ovarian Cancer?